 Dust mites are tiny bugs too small to see or feel.
 But they can be a major trigger for allergy and asthma symptoms.
-Dust mites live in mattresses, bedding, carpets, curtains, and indoor dust.
+Dust mites live in mattresses, bedding, carpets, and upholstered furniture.
+They can be carried on indoor dust.
 They thrive in warm, moist environments.

 ☐ Cover mattress and pillows with special dust-mite-proof (hypoallergenic) cases.

-☐ Don’t use upholstered furniture (like sofas or chairs) in the bedroom.
+☐ Don’t use upholstered furniture such as sofas or chairs in the bedroom.

 ☐ Use allergy-proof filters for air conditioners and furnaces.
-Follow manufacturer instructions for maintaining and replacing filters.
+Follow product maker's instructions for maintaining and replacing filters.

-☐ If you can, replace wall-to-wall carpets with wood, tile, or linoleum floors—especially in the bedroom.
+☐ If you can, replace wall-to-wall carpets with wood, tile, or linoleum floors.
+This is especially important in the bedroom.

-☐ It’s best to choose a pet that doesn’t have fur or feathers, such as a fish or a reptile.
+☐ Choose a pet that doesn’t have fur or feathers.
+Examples are fish and reptiles.

 ☐ Wash your hands and clothes after handling pets.